D3h420/ESP32-Evil-Service/README.md

 UPDATE: CompoPortal.ino (now You can choose portal style version)
 ---

 ---

-🔥 Update
+## 🔥 Update
 	•	📄 Added file: Combined_CaptivePortal.ino
 	•	🌐 SocialMedia Portal: new option with social media login style
-	•	🎨 Portal customization: now you can choose the look of your portal directly from the /creeds tab
+	•	🎨 custom Portal: now you can choose the look of your portal directly from the /creeds tab

 ---